The Lead Follow-Up Problem Nobody Talks About

 - Escalation to human: A handoff to the right team member with full context, triggered either by a qualified response or a time-based rule

 For businesses with high call volume, an AI follow-up agent can make the first outbound call within minutes, handle basic scheduling, and route complex conversations to staff.
-The combination of SMS + AI voice covers both digital-first and phone-first leads.
+The combination of SMS and AI voice covers both digital-first and phone-first leads.
+For a real example, see how this AI call agent recovered 34% of missed leads for a dental practice.

 Practical setup steps